Lothiraldan/saltpad/README.rst

 .. image:: screenshots/highstate_result.png

-A walkthrough using screenshots is available in the screenshots directory.
+A walkthrough using screenshots is available in the screenshots directory (not up-to-date).

 SaltPad compatibility
 =====================

-SaltPad is mainly coded in Python and is compatible with python2.X and python3.4.
+SaltPad is mainly coded in Javascript and should be compatible with all modern browsers.

-SaltPad communicate with Salt through the salt-api.
+SaltPad communicate with Salt through the salt-api and thus requires access to the salt-api from the browser.
+If it's an issue, please drop an comment on [this issue](http://github.com/tinyclues/saltpad) to discuss about the possible solutions.
 The salt-api format / specification is not stable, for now so SaltPad could only provides limited compatibility with salt-api.
 The salt-api format depends on 3 variables, salt version, the netapi used (cherrypy or tornado) and the master_job_cache used for storing and retrieving jobs results.
 We aim to provide maximum compatibility with the most frequent combinaison but while the format is not clearly specified, each combinaison would require an huge amount of work.
 Here is the compatibility table to quickly see if your configuration is supported or not:

 +--------------+---------------+------------------+------------+-----------------------------------+
 | Salt Version | Netapi        | Master_job_cache | Supported? | Issue if not supported            |